Milestone-Proposal talk:Sakuma Frequency Converter Station, 1965

 Yes.
 The proposed citation —

 Yes.
 The proposal provides sufficient and technically accurate evidence, including references [1]–[6], to support the claim that the Sakuma Frequency Converter Station was the world’s first facility of its kind.
 Notably, Reference [3] (H. Honda, "Construction of Sakuma Frequency Converter Station," JEC, 1965) details the design, implementation, and operational principles of the system.
-The proposal also includes clear historical documentation of Japan’s east-west frequency divide and the technical approach chosen for bridging it.
+The proposal also includes clear historical documentation of Japan’s east–west frequency divide and the technical approach chosen to bridge it.

 (4) Were there similar or competing achievements?
 If so, have the proposers adequately described these and their relationship to the achievement being proposed?

 Yes.
-The proposers adequately mention European HVDC Systems and other similar technologies and clearly differentiate Sakuma’s uniqueness.
-The section “Features Setting This Work Apart from Similar Achievements” discusses other early frequency conversion attempts, including mercury-arc converter systems in Europe.
+The proposers adequately mention European HVDC systems and other similar technologies, and clearly differentiate Sakuma’s uniqueness.
+The section “Features Setting This Work Apart from Similar Achievements” discusses other early frequency conversion attempts, including mercury arc converter systems in Europe.
 However, Sakuma was the first to apply high-voltage synchronous machines for such a purpose at scale.
 This method provided operational advantages such as reactive power support, higher efficiency, and long-term reliability.
 The proposal effectively demonstrates that no comparable facility of this capacity and approach existed at the time.

 Expert Reviewer's Report_2_Taoka uploaded by Advocate -- Tomohiro Hase (talk) 01:20, 27 July 2025 (UTC)